mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 #### Attribution

-This work includes material taken from the System Reference Document 5.1 (SRD 5.1) by Wizards of the Coast LLC and available at https://dnd.wizards.com/resources/systems-reference-document.
+This work includes material from the System Reference Document 5.2 (SRD 5.2) by Wizards of the Coast LLC, available at https://www.dndbeyond.com/srd.

-The SRD 5.1 is licensed under the Creative Commons Attribution 4.0 International License available at https://creativecommons.org/licenses/by/4.0/legalcode.
+The SRD 5.2 is licensed under the Creative Commons Attribution 4.0 International License available at https://creativecommons.org/licenses/by/4.0/legalcode.

 #### Product Identity